vstirbu/regio/README.md

 regio
 =====

-Minimalist web framework with express-like aspirations
+Minimalist web framework, for embedded devices, with express-like aspirations.